Pillar: industry-authorities | Date: March 2026

 | Business & Leadership Bootcamp: scheduling, communication, budgeting[23] | Half-day | SEGD (co-located) |

-Key finding: The 30-minute session format confirms ISA Sign Expo delivers awareness-level education, not deep curricula.
-The fact that "AI Basics for Small Businesses" is co-presented by the U.S. Chamber of Commerce (not a sign-specific resource) indicates limited sign-industry-specific AI expertise.
+Key finding: The Learning Lounge's explicit 30-minute format confirms ISA Sign Expo delivers awareness-level education, not deep curricula.
+(Classroom session lengths are not published; the Learning Lounge is specifically defined as 30-minute high-level takeaway sessions.[13]) The fact that "AI Basics for Small Businesses" is co-presented by the U.S. Chamber of Commerce (not a sign-specific resource) indicates limited sign-industry-specific AI expertise.
 Annual cadence makes this episodic knowledge, not continuous development.[13][23]

 The sign industry has a small number of practitioners with verifiable at-scale operational experience who are actively producing public content.
-Three practitioners stand out for depth and cross-platform credibility: Bryant Gillespie, Peter Kourounis, and Joe Arenella.
+Four practitioners stand out for depth and cross-platform credibility: Bryant Gillespie, Peter Kourounis, Michael Riley, and Joe Arenella.

 | Practitioner | Operational Credential | Peak Scale | Content Output | Primary Strength | Limitations |